ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

           an implementation of the Computed Identifier algorithm MUST first translate sequence accessions to GA4GH ``SQ`` accessions to be compliant with this specification.
-          Similarly, other identifiers MAY be used in the `_id` slot of identifiable objects, but MUST be translated to the appropriate `ga4gh` namespaced identifiers if referenced
-          for digest computation.

 .. _digest-serialization: